-a.
-A faculty member applying for promotion in rank must inform the Rank and b.
-Application materials must be complete and on file in the Office of the vice provost no later than the application deadline announced by the committee.
+- a.
+A faculty member applying for promotion in rank must inform the Rank and Tenure Committee of his or her intention to apply by the notification deadline announced by the committee. - Application materials must be complete and on file in the Office of the vice provost no later than the application deadline announced by the committee.